 Part-time teachers are required to be available for work for the same percentage of 1,265 hours as the percentage of full-time pay that they receive.

-Can governing bodies make changes to the times of school sessions?
+Can governing bodies make changes to the times of school sessions and lengthen the school day?

 Yes.
 In Wales, regulations require consultation to take place and notice to be given of changes.